solidsnailz36-cloud/Fine-tuning_OpenVLA_for_LIBERO_Robot_Manipulation_Tasks/README.md

-# OpenVLA / LIBERO Project
+#  Fine-tuning OpenVLA for LIBERO Robot Manipulation Tasks

 This repository contains code and configuration files for experiments based on **OpenVLA** and **LIBERO**.
 The project focuses on vision-language-action modeling, robot manipulation tasks, and evaluation in simulated benchmark environments.